ST10449069/prog5121-part-1-ST10449069/README.md

 # Chat App - Part 1: Registration and Login Feature

 ## 📋 Project Overview
-This is Part 1 of the Chat Application POE for The Independent Institute of Education (Pty) Ltd 2026.
+This is Part 1 of the Chat Application POE.
 This console-based application implements a user registration and login system with specific validation rules.

 ## 👤 Author Information
 - **Name:** Koketso Ratsoma